Daisy Looms: Make Your Own Triangular Loom

 I became obsessed with triangular daisies when I found a **finished** auction for a triangular loom on Ebay.
-I have never seen another one so I drew up a shape for an ice-cream lid loom and this is the result :-)
+I had never seen another one so I drew up a shape for an ice-cream lid loom and this is the result 🙂

 Cut the loom out.